Himanshukwal/hindustantimes-scapper/README.md

 A webscrapper for scraping the news from hindustan times and exporting it into csv file.

 ## Getting Started
-Install scrapy==1.5.1
+* Install scrapy==1.5.1
-Clone this repository
+* Clone this repository
-Go to the repository directory.
+* Go to the repository directory.
-Run following command
+* Run following command
    $ scrapy crawl htimes

-You'll get headlines.csv file.
+### You'll get headlines.csv file with all the Hindustan times headlines.